jianghong/simpleDB/README.md

 ### Hash table vs red-black tree

-By default a hash table is used, but strictly speaking, search, insert and delete in a hash table can be O(n) in the worst case.
+By default a hash table is used because in practice and on average, search, insert and delete is O(1).
+However, strictly speaking, search, insert and delete in a hash table can be O(n) in the worst case.
 So I decided to optionally add an implemention with a red-black tree because they are guaranteed to be O(log(n)) in the worst case for search, insert and delete.